srdjan-injac/my_portfolio/README.md

-## Srdjan Injac
+## Welcome to my portfolio

-Welcome to my portfolio!
 This repository highlights my skills as a data analyst and showcases my key projects.
 Each project includes a detailed description, visualizations, and a link to its corresponding GitHub repository.

 ## About Me